Getting Started

 CUDA Backend

 The CUDA backend targets NVIDIA GPUs with a compute capability of 3.0 or greater.
-The CMake build system will detect the tookit automatically.
-If the automatic process fails, the build system will compile the library without the CUDA support.
+The CMake build system will detect the toolkit automatically.
+If the automatic process fails, the build system will compile the library without CUDA support.
 Please use -DCUDA_TOOLKIT_ROOT_DIR to manually specify the path.

 HIP Backend